• About

 • Next, add the flour to the pan and cook it off for 1 minute, it's this roux which will make your sauce deliciously thick and silky.

 • Add the stock bit by bit, stirring as you go, followed by your coconut milk.
-Finish with your soy sauce and sugar, to taste.
+Finish with the soy sauce and sugar, to taste.
 Leave to simmer gently while you cook the rice and prepare and cook the chicken.

 • Cook the rice according to packet instructions.